sparanoid/almace-scaffolding/_app/_posts/note/2014-01-01-almace-scaffolding.md

 category: note
 ---

-<p>This is a Almace Scaffolding demo, you can view documentation and source code at <a href="https://github.com/sparanoid/almace-scaffolding">GitHub</a></p>
+<p>This is an Almace Scaffolding demo, you can view documentation and source code at <a href="https://github.com/sparanoid/almace-scaffolding">GitHub</a></p>

 ```ruby
 def show